rivenirvana/MosaicWM/README.md

 > [!WARNING]
 > **Experimental Extension**: This extension is under active development and may contain bugs or unexpected behavior.
 Use at your own risk.
 Please report any issues.

+> [!NOTE]
+> Developed for GNOME Shell 49.
+Tested only on this version.

 ## 💡 Philosophy

 Traditional window management forces users to manually position and resize windows.
 Mosaic WM takes a different approach: